MarianaV11/wordpress_work/README.md

 Set up your WordPress account.

-# To List the IPs of the WordPress Instances
+# To List the IPs of the WordPress Instances (Trabalho 2)

 ```
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' wordpress1